mtlynch/mtlynch.io/content/retrospectives/2023/08/index.md

 - Published ["Installing NixOS on Raspberry Pi 4"](https://mtlynch.io/nixos-pi4/)
 - Learned to use [hurl](https://hurl.dev/) to replace curl-based integration tests for HTTP APIs.
+- Visited Charlotte, NC and Montreal, Canada.

 ### Lessons learned

 - TinyPilot seems to have exhausted the marketing value we were getting from blog and YouTube reviews.
   - I'm seeing diminished returns for new reviews relative to the effect that new reviews had a year ago.
 It's definitely not the effect we saw [two years ago, when a single review nearly tripled sales](/retrospectives/2021/02/#tinypilots-first-youtube-review).
+- An auto-renewing TinyPilot license option is the best bang-for-buck way to test the market for recurring revenue.

 ### Goals for next month